-UK highlights GDP hit from 'no-deal' Brexit as May courts skeptical lawmakers
+Extreme Brexit could be worse than financial crisis for UK - BoE

-LONDON (Reuters) - Britain’s government stepped up its warnings on Wednesday that a “no-deal” Brexit would hammer the economy, and pressed lawmakers to drop their opposition to Prime Minister Theresa May’s plan, which it said would limit the damage.
+A merely “disruptive” Brexit, with goods flowing across borders but facing tariffs and other barriers, would cause a 3 percent fall in gross domestic product, the central bank warned.

-Acknowledging that any Brexit option would be worse for the economy than staying in the European Union, the government said leaving the bloc without any agreement with Brussels would weigh heavily on growth at least into the 2030s.
+“Our jobs is not to hope for the best but to prepare for the worst,” Carney told reporters at a news conference.

-Finance minister Philip Hammond said the plan that May agreed with EU leaders on Sunday “delivers an outcome that is very close to the economic benefits of remaining in”.
+Hours earlier, the government acknowledged that any Brexit option would be worse for the economy than staying in the EU, but said that leaving the bloc without any agreement with Brussels would weigh heavily on growth at least into the 2030s.

-In a scenario based on the Brexit plan that May announced in July, rather than Sunday’s agreement, national output would be 2.1 percent smaller in just over 15 years’ time than if Britain remained in the bloc, the government said.
+By contrast, the plan that May agreed with EU leaders on Sunday “delivers an outcome that is very close to the economic benefits of remaining in”, finance minister Philip Hammond said.

-The report was immediately criticized by supporters of a more definitive break with Brussels as a “Project Fear” attempt to scare opponents of the plan.
+The government report was immediately criticized by supporters of a more definitive break with Brussels as a “Project Fear” attempt to scare opponents of May’s plan.

 But opponents of Brexit said it undermined promises by Brexit campaigners that leaving the EU would make Britain, and Britons, more prosperous.